Guide: The Sangre de Cristo Range Traverse

 Counterclockwise

-Alternatively, do the loop going the opposite direction, with the first day being relatively shorter, camping just below Simmons Peak.
+Alternatively, do the loop going the opposite direction, with the first day being relatively shorter and camping just below Simmons Peak.
 This will be a dry camp, so bring a good amount of water.

 The next day, start your ridgeline odyssey as early as you can, timing it so that you get near the base of Hunts Peak at dawn.
 Hunts is very steep and somewhat high peak for this segment of the ridge, and you would benefit from seeing what you’re doing.
 Your goal is to make it to Hayden Pass before resting again — no easy feat!